Rights in NJ Divorce if Your Wife or Spouse Committed Adultery

 How Will Your Wife’s Adultery Impact the Outcome of Your Divorce?

-- Property Distribution – While the fact that your wife cheated will not necessarily affect the equitable distribution of your marital estate, it can be relevant in one specific way: If your wife used marital assets to fund her affair (i.e. by purchasing plane tickets and hotel rooms), you may be entitled to recoup these costs out of your wife’s share of the marital estate.
+While the fact that your wife cheated will not necessarily affect the equitable distribution of your marital estate, it can be relevant in one specific way: If your wife used marital assets to fund her affair (i.e., by purchasing plane tickets and hotel rooms), you might be entitled to recoup these costs out of your wife’s share of the marital estate.

-- Alimony – Similar to property distribution, if your wife’s affair had an economic impact on your marriage, then it may factor into the determination of alimony.
-However, the concept of “punishing” a wife for cheating by denying her alimony is not generally recognized in New Jersey.
+Similar to property distribution, if your wife’s affair had an economic impact on your marriage, then it may factor into the determination of alimony.
+However, New Jersey does not generally recognize the concept of “punishing” a wife for cheating by denying an alimony claim by either spouse.